osa-ora/AcmeInternetBankingApp/README.md

 # The service do expect 5 different environment variables to connect to different backend microservices:

-- userAccountService the default is http://localhost:8083/AccountService/V1/accounts/
+- userAccountService the default value is http ://localhost:8083/api/v1/accounts/login
-- customerDataService the default is http://localhost:8085/CustomersService/V1/customers/
+- customerDataService the default value is http ://localhost:8085/api/v1/customers/
-- bankingService the default is http://localhost:8086/BankAccountService/V1/bankaccounts/
+- bankingService the default value is http ://localhost:8086/api/v1/bankaccounts/
-- loanService the default is http://localhost:8000/LoanService/V1/
+- loanService the default value is http ://localhost:8000/LoanService/V1/
-- exchangeRateService the default is http://localhost:8881/api/v1/exchange/
+- exchangeRateService the default value is http ://localhost:8881/api/v1/exchange/

 # Web Interface